astrasb/Strongyloides_RNAseq_Browser/UI/README/README_Analysis_Methods.md

 2016](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5373812/)) is used to conduct pairwise differential gene expression (DEG) analyses between life stages.
-For all species, DEG analyses are conducted on variance-stabilized, filtered, normalized Log2CPM values.
+For all species, DEG analyses are conducted on variance-stabilized, filtered, normalized log2 counts per million (log2CPM) values.
 We use empirical Bayes smoothing of gene-wise standard deviations to [provide increased statistical power](https://www.degruyter.com/doi/10.2202/1544-6115.1027).
 All